 Horse Training Methods and Techniques

-Horses are truly remarkable creatures.
+Horses are truly remarkable creatures, which spark a lot of interest, the William Hill Cheltenham offer being a piece of evidence for that claim.
 They communicate, listen, and understand what you want them to do.
 Every good dressage should start with that.
 However, it is you who must be aware of their intelligence, temperament, and physical qualifications.

 It is Not About the Rules — It’s More About a Feeling

 We may say there is no strict rulebook that will direct you to the right training methods.
 On the contrary, you need to adapt different approaches to all the facts above.

 If you are lucky, you will meet many great trainers and equine connoisseurs in your life.
 Pay attention, and you will notice that not every one of them will follow the same method for each horse, nor will they give the same advice for different students.
 It is necessary to observe and listen carefully.
 Only then will you find the right method to train your horse.

 One thing is certain — horses learn from the consequences.
 That’s why traditional horse training relies heavily on classical conditioning and operant conditioning.
 Using these two principles, the trainer rewards positive behavior and extinguishes or ignores negative behaviors in horses.

 We would like to describe some of the essential training methods in horse discipline via the following categories: